MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/Set-up-Geographic-Redundancy-with-SQL-Server-Replication.md

 9. On **Subscription Type**, choose **Client** and click **Next**.

    Implications of this are documented [here](https://technet.microsoft.com/library/ms151191.aspx) and [here](https://technet.microsoft.com/library/ms151170.aspx).
-Essentially, we take the simple “first to publisher wins” conflict resolution and we do not need to republish to other subscribers.
+Essentially, we take the simple "first to publisher wins" conflict resolution and we do not need to republish to other subscribers.
    ![Set up Geographic Redundancy](media/Set-up-Geographic-Redundancy-with-SQL-Server-Replication/sql33.png) </br>

 10. On the **Wizard Actions** page, ensure **Create the subscription** is checked and click **Next**.